 Roadway projects include full depth highway reconstruction, realignment, increasing highway width, adding lanes, and more.
-Some of these projects take years to develop due to the time required to obtain permits and to purchase Right-of-Way.
-There is a large backlog of projects that the Agency is working through.
+Some of these projects take years to develop due to the time required to obtain permits and to purchase right of way.
+VTrans is currently working to reduce the backlog of large projects within this program.
 Factors in Roadway prioritization are:

-- Highway System (40 points) - o This factor looks at the Highway Sufficiency Rating and the network designation.
+- Highway System (40 points) - This factor looks at the Highway Sufficiency Rating and the network designation.
 Interstates are held to the highest standard, followed by non-Interstate primary and then off-primary roads.
-The Highway Sufficiency

-Rating considers traffic, safety, width, subsurface road structure, and more.

-- Cost per vehicle mile (20 points) - This is the project cost divided by the estimated number of miles vehicles will travel on the project.
+The Highway Sufficiency Rating considers traffic, safety, width, subsurface road structure, and more. - Cost per vehicle mile (20 points) - O This is the project cost divided by the estimated number of miles vehicles will travel on the project.
 This is a relatively easy method to get a benefit/cost ratio for comparing similar projects. - Regional Priority (20 points) - The top RPC Roadway project is assigned 20 points.
 The score is reduced for lower RPC priorities.
-Projects listed as priority #10 and lower get two points. - Project Momentum (20 points) - This factor considers where the project is in the development process and anticipated problems such as Right-of-Way or environmental permitting.
+Projects listed as priority #10 and lower get two points.

+- Project Momentum (20 points) - This factor considers where the project is in the development process and anticipated problems such as right of way or environmental permitting.
 Some projects are so far along that they must be completed or the Agency would have to pay back federal funds. - Designated Downtown project - Per 19 V.S.A. § 10g(l)(3), VTrans awards ten bonus points to the base score for projects within a designated downtown development district established pursuant to 24 V.S.A. § 2793.

-Traffic Operation (Intersection Design):
+Traffic Operations (Intersection Design):

-- Intersection Capacity (40 points maximum) - o This factor is based on Level of Service (LOS) for the intersection and the number of intersections that are in the coordinated system.
-Projects with a lower LOS and that are part of a larger coordinated system receive higher scores for this category. - Accident Rate (20 points maximum) - O This factor is based on the critical-accident-ratio for the intersection.
-Projects with higher critical-accident-ratios receive higher scores for this category. - Cost per Intersection Volume (20 points maximum) - This factor uses the estimated construction cost and average-annual-daily-traffic through the intersection.
+- Intersection Capacity (40 points maximum) - This factor is based on Level of Service (LOS) for the intersection and the number of intersections that are in the coordinated system.
+Projects with a lower LOS and that are part of a larger coordinated system receive higher scores for this category. - Accident Rate (20 points maximum) - This factor is based on the critical-accident ratio for the intersection.
+Projects with higher critical-accident ratios receive higher scores for this category. - Cost per Intersection Volume (20 points maximum) - This factor uses the estimated construction cost and average-annual-daily traffic through the intersection.
 VTrans calculates the construction cost of the project for each anticipated user through the intersection.
 Projects with lower costs per intersection volume receive higher scores for this category. - Regional Input and Priority (20 points maximum) - o This factor is based on the ranking of projects from the RPCs/MPO.
 The RPCs/MPO rank the projects based on criteria they develop.
-Projects with higher regional rankings receive higher scores for this factor. - Project Momentum (10 points maximum)

-- o This factor considers: - Where the project is in the development process - Anticipated problems such as Right-of-Way or environmental permitting - Funding.
+Projects with higher regional rankings receive higher scores for this factor. - Project Momentum (10 points maximum) - This factor considers: - Where the project is in the development process - Anticipated problems such as right of way or environmental permitting - Funding especially as fuel prices rise.
+Requests for new lots are evaluated based on the following criteria: